 Piper will lead Duchess of Kent’s coffin at start of journey to cathedral

-Katharine, the wife of the late Queen’s cousin the Duke of Kent, died peacefully at home, surrounded by her family, on September 4.
+Katharine, the wife of the late Queen’s cousin the Duke of Kent, died peacefully at home, surrounded by her family, on the evening of September 4.

 The Duchess of Kent’s coffin will be led by a military piper when it begins its journey to Westminster Cathedral on the eve of her funeral service.